-There were a few criticisms, notably that of Representative Hamilton Fish, New York's widely known windmill tilter, but they were just the exceptions that proved the rule.
+There were a few criticisms, notably that of Representative Hamilwindmill tilter, but they were just the exceptions that proved the rule.

-Incidentally Mr. Fish was one of the few commentators who pointed out just what the new policy laid down by President Roosevelt means. for there is no doubt whatever that it puts the country squarely on the road to entanglements, which the neutrality law sought to avoid.
+Incidentally Mr. Fish was one of the few commentators who pointed down by President Roosevelt means, for there is no doubt whatever that it puts the country squarely on This is the result the government | the road to entanglements, which the neutrality law sought to avoid, and might very easily lead to war.